f5devcentral/f5-xc-terraform-examples/workflow-guides/application-delivery-security/migration/application-migration-setup-nutanix.rst

 Conclusion:
 --------------
-As mentioned in this document, above are the steps to seemelsly integrate apps running in newly deployed cloud platform to the existing infrastrucure configured in F5 XC.
+As mentioned in this document, above are the steps to seemelesly integrate apps running in newly deployed cloud platform to the existing infrastrucure configured in F5 XC.
+As mentioned in this document, above are the steps results in migrating application traffic from VMware to Nutanix.